 Preparing for Your Cataract Surgery

-Cataract surgery is a remarkably safe and transformative procedure that can significantly enhance your vision and quality of life.
-At Optegra, we want to ensure that your journey towards better vision is smooth and successful.
-Below are some important steps you should take prior to your treatment to ensure the best experience possible.
+Cataract surgery is a safe and transformative treatment.
+It can significantly enhance your vision and quality of life.
+At Optegra, we want to ensure that your journey towards better vision is smooth and stress-free.

 What Medications Should Be Stopped Before Cataract Surgery?

-- Alpha Blockers: Alpha blockers can affect the muscles of the iris, potentially leading to a condition called floppy iris syndrome during cataract surgery.
-Your surgeon may recommend discontinuing these medications before the procedure.
+- Alpha Blockers: Alpha blockers can affect the muscles of the iris, leading to floppy iris syndrome during cataract surgery.
+Alpha blockers may sometimes need to be stopped before surgery.

 What to Expect of the Pre-Op Assessment Before Cataract Surgery